RomanKehr/streamlit-codespaces/README.md

 # PROBLEM

-If you try to start streamlit in a github codespace with
+If you try to start Streamlit in a GitHub Codespace with

 ```streamlit run YourFile.py```